Llangollen: Administrative history

-There is an electoral ward of Denbighshire County Council of the same name.
-This ward includes Llantysilio community and has a total population taken at the 2011 census of 4,079.
-Llangollen Town Council is based at Llangollen Town Hall.
+In 1857, a local board district was established covering the central part of the parish around the town itself, administered by an elected local board.
+Llangollen Town Hall was built at the corner of Castle Street and Parade Street in 1867 to serve as the local board's meeting place and a public hall for the town.

+Local board districts were reconstituted as urban districts under the Local Government Act 1894, which also directed that civil parishes could no longer straddle district boundaries.
+The parish of Llangollen was therefore reduced to match the urban district, and the remainder of the old parish was made a separate parish called Llangollen Rural.

+Llangollen Urban District was abolished in 1974 under the Local Government Act 1972.
+The area became part of the new district of Glyndŵr in Clwyd.
+The area of the pre-1974 urban district became a community called Llangollen, with its community council taking the name Llangollen Town Council.
+The upper tiers of local government were reorganised again in 1996, when the modern Denbighshire, and its county council were created.

+Shortly after the inclusion of Llangollen in Denbighshire, there were discussions whether Llangollen, Llangollen Rural and Llantysilio were to all or partly become part of the neighbouring Wrexham County Borough.
+Referendums by Llangollen Town Council were held in 1993 and 2000, with the latter resulting in a narrow majority of nineteen votes for staying in Denbighshire, and the Welsh Assembly accepting the result by confirming the boundaries in 2002.
+Llangollen Rural was the only one transferred in 1997.

 Economy

 Today Llangollen relies heavily on the tourist industry, but still gains substantial income from farming.
 Most of the farms in the hills around the town were sheep farms, and the domestic wool industry, both spinning and weaving, was important in the area for centuries.
 Several factories were later built along the banks of the River Dee, where both wool and cotton were processed.
 The water mill opposite Llangollen railway station is over 600 years old, and was originally used to grind flour for local farmers.

 Culture

 In the late 19th century, Llangollen had a weekly newspaper, the Llangollen Advertiser.

 Llangollen hosted the National Eisteddfod in 1908.
 The Gorsedd ceremony was held on the Hermitage Field, next to Plas Newydd, and the circle of stones was later moved into the grounds of the hall.
 The eisteddfod itself took place on the old Vicarage Field at Fronhyfryd and was visited by David Lloyd George, accompanied by Winston Churchill.